• Skip to primary navigation

 Amberjack Ceviche Tips

-Ceviche is best when served fresh, so don't let it sit for more than a couple hours.
-It will become very firm and the veggies won't be crisp but it is still safe to eat if you put it in the fridge overnight.
+Amberjack ceviche is best when served fresh.
+Don't let it sit for more than a couple hours.
+It will become very firm and the veggies won't be crisp.
+Having said that, it is still safe to eat if you put it in the fridge overnight.

-Variations on ceviche recipes are endless: radishes, basil or other herbs, cucumbers, lemon juice, artichokes, heart of palm, capers, tomatoes, fruit (pineapple, orange) - so use what you got!
+Variations on amberjack ceviche recipes are endless: radishes, basil or other herbs, cucumbers, lemon juice, artichokes, heart of palm, capers, tomatoes, fruit (pineapple, orange).
+Use what you got!

 Top view of a small white bowl of ceviche (diced white fish, red onions, yellow and red peppers, lime juice, and cilantro) with 3 crackers sticking out of bowl.